Devrama/wonlog/packages/wonlog/README.md

 # wonlog

-Stream your local logs to browers to debug easier.
+Stream your local logs to browers.

 This project is inspired by [rtail](https://github.com/kilianc/rtail).